nodejs/node/doc/api/child_process.md

 [`child_process.exec()`][], or by spawning `cmd.exe` and passing the `.bat` or `.cmd` file as an argument (which is what the `shell` option and [`child_process.exec()`][] do).
-In any case, if the script filename contains spaces it needs to be quoted.
+In any case, if the script filename contains spaces it needs to be quoted or invoked with `shellEscape: true`.

 ```js
 // On Windows Only...